1949–50 NBA season: Final standings

 In this inaugural NBA season only, the ten surviving teams from 1948–49 BAA season played a heavy schedule of games with each other and a light schedule with the seven NBL participants in the merger that created the league, and vice versa.

 Eastern Division

-Syracuse played a heavy schedule of 44 games against Western Division teams: on average just over seven games each, same as they played each other (35 to 37 games against five Western rivals).
+Syracuse played a heavy schedule of 44 games against Western Division teams: on average just over seven games each, which would be the same amount as if they played each other (35 to 37 games against five Western rivals).
 The Western Division teams were generally weaker on the court; none of the teams there won half of its games played outside the division.
-Yet Syracuse won at the same 80% rate against the East and Central (16–4) as they did against the West (35–9).
+Yet despite the lower amount of games played on their end, Syracuse won at the same 80% rate against the East and Central (16–4) as they did against the West (35–9).